 - Swelling or discoloration at site of the hernia

 If your child has these symptoms, call your healthcare provider or go to the emergency room.
 Your child may need emergency surgery.

 Teens and adults are more likely to get an incarcerated umbilical hernia, with belly fat or intestine trapped in the hole.

 Umbilical Hernia Diagnosis

-Doctors can diagnose umbilical hernias by examining your child.
-Your child probably will not need any tests or other procedures to diagnose the hernia.
+Doctors can diagnose an umbilical hernia by examining your child.
+Your child probably will not need any tests or other procedures to diagnose the condition.